Arnold Eskin

 Arnold Eskin was a professor of chronobiology at the University of Houston in Houston, Texas.
 He attended Vanderbilt University, where he received a degree in physics.
 He later attended University of Texas at Austin, where he received his Ph.D. in zoology in 1969.
-He is recognized in the term Eskinogram, and has been a leader in the discovery of mechanisms underlying entrainment of circadian clocks.
+He is credited with the formulation of the Eskinogram, a schematic representation of circadian clocks, and has been a leader in the discovery of mechanisms underlying entrainment of circadian clocks.

 Research

 Menaker lab

 In his early scientific career, Eskin studied circadian rhythms in the house sparrow, while working in chronobiologist Michael Menaker's lab at the University of Texas at Austin.

 Eskin's most cited paper while in Menaker's lab concerns his research of non-ocular entraining cues in house sparrows.
 In it, Eskin and Menaker showed the scientific community the ability of house sparrows to entrain to auditory cues as opposed to previously shown light cues.

 Ongoing research

 Eskin's current research focuses on long-term memory formation.
 His lab focuses on the role of the circadian clock and the regulation of glutamate uptake in synaptic plasticity, using aplysia and rats as model organisms primarily.